Luke

 The passage

-The imagery of cross-bearing powerfully illustrates allegiance to Christ.
-It certainly encourages sacrificial discipleship, self-denial, but above all it is a call to identification with Christ, a call to allegiance.
+v23-26.
+Jesus calls on his disciples to follow him into the wilderness.
+The disciples are, as it were, to leave Egypt, its security and plenty, and join with Jesus on the dusty road to the promised land.
+Jesus calls on us to take up the cross, in the sense of give allegiance to him and his journey of shame.
+This image of cross-bearing powerfully illustrates allegiance to Christ.
+It certainly encourages dedicated discipleship, but above all it is a call to identification with Christ, a call to allegiance.
 Only Christ's self-denial has any eternal value, ours is flawed, compromised, "filthy rags."
 Are we willing to accept the shame of following a crucified messiah?
-Eternal life is found in our identification with (believing in) Christ, the rejected and suffering one.
+The promise land is ours, or better we say, eternal life is ours through faith in Christ, the rejected and suffering one.

 v27.
-Jesus has warned his disciples that those who fail to give their allegiance to him will inevitably be shamed in the day of judgement.
-He now states that there are "some who are standing" with him at this very moment who "will not taste of death before they see the kingdom of God."
-In what sense will "some" of his disciples see the kingdom?
-It may be in the sense of an inaugurated kingdom which still awaits its final realization in glory, a kingdom ushered in by the cross, resurrection, ascension and pentecost.
-The reference may be to the destruction of Jerusalem in 70AD, of God's "coming" in judgment upon a rebellious people (Note Matt.16:28, "the Son of Man coming in his kingdom" = coming in judgment).
-It is obviously not his second coming, although there are those today who are of the view that Jesus thought his return would be in the first century.
-Our problem may lie with the meaning of "see".
-Jesus may be saying that those who are not ashamed of him, who willingly give their allegiance to him, who rely on the rejected and crucified suffering servant for their salvation, have entered (they "see", are in) the kingdom and even now witness something of its glory (manifestations: signs and wonders, etc.).
-On the other hand, those who are ashamed of Christ must wait till their death before they see anything of the kingdom, and in seeing are consumed.
+Jesus now tells his disciples that there are "some who are standing" with him at this very moment who "will not taste of death before they see the kingdom of God."
+In what sense will "some" of those with Jesus at that moment see the kingdom?
+Jesus is obviously not referring to the second coming, but he may be referring to the destruction of Jerusalem in 70AD, of God's "coming" in judgment upon a rebellious people (Note Matt.16:28, "the Son of Man coming in his kingdom" = coming in judgment).
+Yet, it is more likely that Jesus is saying that those who are not ashamed of him, who willingly give their allegiance to him, who rely on the rejected and crucified suffering servant for their salvation, have entered (they "see", are in) the kingdom and even now experience something of its glory (manifestations: signs and wonders, etc.).
+On the other hand, those who reject Christ, who are ashamed of him, remain outside the kingdom (do not "see") and are ultimately consumed by it.

 Allegiance to Christ